SHIP Allowable Investments

 Clarification of Allowable and Unallowable Investments

-In general, SHIP allowable investments include activities to assist small rural hospitals with their quality improvement efforts and with their adaptation to changing payment systems through investments in hardware, software and related trainings.
+In general, SHIP allowable investments include activities to assist small rural hospitals with their quality improvement efforts and with their adaptation to changing payment systems through investments in hardware, software, and related training.
 This includes aiding with value and quality improvement.

 Unallowable investments include, but are not limited to, travel costs, hospital services, hospital staff salaries, or general supplies.
 Hospitals should contact their State Office of Rural Health (SORH) with questions regarding the appropriateness or fit of a certain activity or hardware/software purchase.
 For additional clarifications, refer to Frequently Asked Questions (FAQs).